 2.34.b.
-Any Class I or II substance which is a regulated air pollutant solely because it is listed pursuant to §602 of the Clean Air Act.
-Refer to Table 45-30B for a listing of Class I and Class II substances;
+Any Class I or II substance which is a regulated air pollutant solely because it is listed pursuant to §602 of the Clean Air Act;

 2.34.c.
 Any pollutant that is a regulated air pollutant only because it is subject to a standard or regulation under 112(r) of the Clean Air Act; or